-Policy debate is an interactive and team-oriented activity.
+Policy and Value debate is an interactive and team-oriented activity.
 As such, students are required to attend at least two tournaments per semester in order to receive a passing grade for the Debate classes.
 Any student unable to meet this criterion must meet with their instructor to explain the situation and ask for an exemption.
 Exemptions will be given only in the case of extenuating personal circumstances.
 It is the sole responsibility of the student to request this exemption and it will be considered on a case by case basis.

 This school year’s tournaments will be divided into three divisions: